IDCubed/oms-docs/sources/contributing/index.rst

 When you are ready to start hacking, you can either download and setup the OMS development environment as an importable VM image, or create your own environment from a fresh install of Ubuntu 12.04 LTS and with the help of the OMS systems automation tools.
-The VM is intended to be a self-contained system and includes a running private TCC.
+The VMs are intended to be self-contained systems, and include everything needed to get started developing at any level within the Holonic OMS EcoSphere.

-:ref:`This guide will get you started with the development VM
+:ref:`This guide will get you started with the development VMs
 <deploy_development_vm>`.

 :ref:`Kickstart a new Ubuntu 12.04 LTS host with this guide <kickstart_oms>`.